hefan/spree_payone_frontend/README.md

 Enter the Portal id, the sub account id and the secret key from your payone account.
 Supported modes are "test" and "live".
 The other options should be fine by default.

+You may use a reference prefix and/or suffix if you like to add something before or after the order number used as reference for payone.
+Please be aware that the reference for payone can only be up to 20 chars long.

 Todo
 -----